h-yung/naginata-notes/README.md

 ![heroku-db-naginata_v2](https://user-images.githubusercontent.com/102257735/179071686-f38e16f3-67f3-47bb-b964-63527430a348.png)

 ## Current state
-Naginata-focused CRUD app with ejs
+Naginata-focused CRUD app with ejs.
 - Tags can now be added as array elements if comma+1 space separated, in preparation for search/filter functionality.
 - Scroll to top added on click of main nav title ("Naginata").
 - Update and delete buttons are moved into each notecard.
 Update still triggers a form at top with auto scroll to top.